asdacdsfca/dsc180_b08/README.md

 ## Dependencies

-The required dependencies are provided in cells throughout the notebook.
+All required dependencies are provided in cells throughout the notebook.
 You may install these as you run through the notebook.

+(Note that some are custom Python Libraries and therefore are not in ```requrements.txt```)

 ## Installation
 To run the notebooks, you will need to set up the following environment: